Autocatalysis: Mathematical description

 This reaction is one in which a molecule of species A interacts with a molecule of species B. The A molecule is converted into a B molecule.
 The final product consists of the original B molecule plus the B molecule created in the reaction.

-The key feature of these rate equations is that they are nonlinear; the second term on the right varies as the square of the concentration of B. This feature can lead to multiple fixed points of the system, much like a quadratic equation can have multiple roots.
+The key feature of these rate equations is that they are nonlinear; the second term on the right varies as the square of the concentration of B. This feature can lead to multiple fixed points of the system, much like a quadratic equation can have two roots.
 Multiple fixed points allow for multiple states of the system.
 A system existing in multiple macroscopic states is more orderly (has lower entropy) than a system in a single state.